rinagalperin/Taxi_Game_Policy_Iteration/README.md

-# Reinforcement learning project: Taxi-v3 task from openAI
+# Reinforcement learning task: Taxi-v3 from openAI

 ## :dart: Goal ([source](https://gym.openai.com/envs/Taxi-v3/))
 This task was introduced to illustrate some issues in hierarchical reinforcement learning.